Keepers of Time - is it a National Wildland System for England?

 About 40% of our ancient woodland coming into the 20th century was converted into conifer plantation.
 Fortunately, these plantations on ancient woodland sites (PAWS) retain the ability to regenerate if the conifers are replaced with native trees because many of the important species survive or lie dormant in the site.
 Hence, a main thrust of the policy was in removing non-native conifers from these ancient woodland sites.
 In so doing, the area of ancient semi-natural woodland in England can be significantly increased (from 200,000 ha to 340,000 ha).

 The same is not true for isolated, new native woodland (Other Semi-Natural Woodland - OSNW) that has been established on agricultural land over the last two centuries (about 210,000 ha).
 Sadly, agricultural use and the time-gap from when the land was last wooded, has meant that many woodland species have been driven out and the land will not easily regenerate into the richness of an ancient woodland site.
-It will regain much wildlife quality as the random excursions of the more mobile plant and animal species make contact and make it their home, but its enriched regeneration is only likely if there is ancient woodland nearby.
+It will regain much wildlife quality, as the random excursions of the more mobile plant and animal species make contact and make it their home, but its enriched regeneration is only likely if there is ancient woodland nearby.

 The importance of ancient and native woodland lies in the resilience it offers to our native species in the face of external threats from agricultural exploitation, pollution, and climate change, through acting as a reservoir which maintains these species and from which they can be spread and be renewed in new woodlands.
 In addition, woodland edges often have the greatest species diversity and can be supportive for many non-woodland species.
 It is these considerations that mark out this new policy.
 Government has put ancient woodland at the heart of policy on woodlands and forestry in England, setting out proposals for removing threats to ancient woodland and adopting a light touch in their future management after the removal of non-native trees.
 But the policy goes further than that, as it begins to give shape to the new approach of looking at ecology at a landscape scale